Verdigris (novel)

 Verdigris is a BBC Books original novel written by Paul Magrs and based on the long-running British science fiction television series Doctor Who.
 It features the Third Doctor, Jo Grant and Iris Wildthyme.

 Plot

 Orbiting above London is a mysterious ship, a duplicate of the St Pancras railway station.
 The Doctor, with the aid of the adventurer, Iris Wildthyme, bargains to stop creatures determined to infiltrate in the guise of characters from nineteenth century novels.
 The Doctor is cut off from many of his friends and allies.

 Continuity

-Iris and her companion Tom reappear in the audio adventures Wildthyme at Large and The Devil in Ms Wildthyme, and the anthology Wildthyme on Top.
+Iris Wildthyme had earlier appeared in other Paul Magrs written Doctor Who stories, such as a short prose found in the first two volumes of BBC Books' Short Trips series and The Scarlet Empress.
+The character would later be expanded into her own spin-off series of books and audio dramas.
+In the audio dramas, Wildythme is portrayed by Katy Manning, who originally portrayed Jo, a character featured heavily in this book.

-Iris Wildthyme would later be played in Big Finish audio dramas by Katy Manning, who played Jo Grant in Doctor Who.
+Her companion later Tom reappears in the Doctor Who audio dramas Wildthyme at Large and The Devil in Ms Wildthyme, and the anthology Wildthyme on Top.